 The hand-me-down chain is an effective strategy for toys, too.
 In my experience, kids are a lot more likely to relinquish a formerly beloved toy if they know it’s going to a good home instead of the trash.
-If your friend group or neighborhood doesn’t include other kids of corresponding sizes and ages to yours, you can use your school’s Facebook page to post offerings and requests.
-Platforms like Freecycle and even the often-toxic Nextdoor can also be used for neighborly exchanges to lengthen the lifespan of outgrown objects.
+If your friend group or neighborhood doesn’t include other kids of corresponding ages to yours, you can use your school’s Facebook page to post offerings and requests.
+Platforms like Freecycle and even Nextdoor can also be used for neighborly exchanges to lengthen the lifespan of outgrown objects.

 If Marie Kondo is right that clutter causes stress, we would all breathe a little easier by owning less stuff.
 We know we shouldn’t buy things we don’t need, but what about things we need once or infrequently?
 Does every house really need its own pressure washer?
 How about a circular saw?
 A lot of people buy these items because it’s just as expensive to rent them.
 But consider a third option: borrowing them.

-Tool libraries, like the one operated by Phinney Neighborhood Association, are always cheaper than a trip to the hardware store.
+Tool libraries, like the one operated by the Phinney Neighborhood Association, are always cheaper than a trip to the hardware store.
 You can look online for one near you, but much less formal arrangements can help you get the job done while building community.
 Neighbors used to borrow a cup of sugar — why not expand the concept to share Instant Pots and bread-makers?

 Every neighbor on a street doesn’t need to own a snow shovel in a town that only gets snow once or twice a year.
 Lots of people would be happy to share their lawnmower with a borrower who sometimes mows both lawns.
 On my street, an email distribution list originally formed to organize the annual block watch party helps neighbors share seldom-used items, such as shovels and ladders.
 You could even use Google Sheets to set up a shared spreadsheet on which neighbors list items available for loaning.
 Saving money when you borrow your neighbor’s carpet cleaner feels almost as good as being able to help out by loaning them your weed wacker.

-After a couple of years of pandemic isolation, the best benefit of the sharing economy might actually be the emotional boost felt from helping each other out.
+The best benefit of the sharing economy might actually be the emotional boost felt from helping each other out.